MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 ## Edit code available in design studio

+You can start editing code using Visual Studio code from Power Pagesby selecting the ...

-Edit code feature allows users to edit code in following areas:
+You can edit code in following areas:

 - [Edit web page code from Pages workspace](#edit-web-page-code-from-pages-workspace)
 - [Header template code from Pages workspace](#header-template-code-from-pages-workspace)